julius-gwee/tp/docs/UserGuide.md

 * Adds a new tag with the specified `TAG_NAME`, `[CATEGORY]`, `[COLOUR]`, and `[DESCRIPTION]`.
 * If not specified, new tag is created with `General` category, `#7A7A7A` color, and no description by default.
 * Tag names must be alphanumeric and unique.
-* Tag names are case-sensitive and do not include spaces between.
+* Tag names are case-insensitive and do not include spaces between.
 * Valid tag names: `backend`, `lowpriority`, `database`.
 * Invalid tag names: `back end`, `Low priority`.
 * Tag colour must be 6 digit hexadecimal beginning with `#`